Skip to content

 Database JDisc Discovery uses the inventory database as a standard.

-Enter one of the accounts which were requested during setup.
+Username Enter one of the accounts which were requested during setup.
 You can use the account postgresro with limited rights, because i-doit only needs reading access for the database.

 Password The password assigned during setup which belongs to the used account.